DeclanVD/CS499DD/README.md

 buttons.
 A "Back" button will be in the upper left corner.
 Clicking on this will switch the page back to the list of decks.

-## Add Cards
+## Add

-The "Add Cards" tab is where you can add new cards to a deck or create a new deck.
+The *Add* tab is where you can add new cards to a deck or create a new deck.
 On this tab, there are two forms.
 The first form is to add a new card to a deck.
 The second form is to create a new deck.